-Yosemite National Park is located in the Sierra Nevada’s and became protect land in 1864.
-In the park you can see the power of the glaciers as they smoothed and shaped the granite rock.
+Yosemite National Park is located in the Sierra Nevadas and became protected land in 1864.
+In the park, you can see the power of the glaciers as they smoothed and shaped the granite rock.
 The drive to Glacier Point is almost as spectacular as Glacier Point itself.
 Take your RV rental to the Point or park at Badger Pass and take a shuttle to the top.
-Other must sees in Yosemite are Tioga Pass, Yosemite Falls and Halfe Dome.
+Other must-sees in Yosemite are Tioga Pass, Yosemite Falls, and Halfe Dome.

 Sequoia National Park